Last Updated on June 14, 2022 by Lori Geurin

 As you probably already know, as parents (or grandparents, aunts, uncles, etc) we can’t protect our children from everything.
 But there are steps we can take to reduce the amount of susceptibility our kids have to these unrealistic, airbrushed images and better protect their body image.

 - If you enjoy subscribing to magazines, focus on purchasing educational or hobby-related ones.
 Our daughter loves Outdoor Photographer.
 We also get Bicycling and Popular Science.
 We have them in a basket in the living room for easy access.
-Try to avoid having gossip and fashion magazines lying around because they tend to be full of photo-shopped images.
+Consider avoiding gossip and fashion magazines because they tend to be full of photo-shopped images.
+If you subscribe to them yourself you may want to consider keeping them put up away from your children to minimize their exposure.
+Most importantly, keep the lines of communication open.

-- Talk to your kids and make sure they know they can come and talk to you about anything.
-Encouraging free communication opens the door to many fun conversations!
+- Talk to your kids and make sure they know they can talk to you about anything.
+Encouraging free communication opens the door to many fun conversations.
 Admittedly, some can be awkward, but we’ve survived, even with 4 teenagers!
 The bottom line is to keep talking because even if you don’t think your kids hear a word you’re saying, they are listening!

 - Know who your child is friends with.
 I always wanted our house to be a safe place for our kids’ friends to hang out.
-This allows you to get to know their friends better, observe interactions and offer a safe environment.
+This allows you to get to know your child’s friends better, observe interactions, and offer a supervised environment.
 After our boys left for college, things have quieted down a bit.
-But the girls enjoy having their friends over, playing ukuleles or ping-pong.
+But the girls continue having their friends over, playing ukuleles or ping-pong till all hours of the night.